trigger point Dry needling

 What is Dry Needling?

 Dry Needling is the insertion of an acupuncture needle, a very thin monofilament non-medicated stainless steel needle, into the soft tissues of the body—typically into a myofascial trigger point.
-Thus, it is often referred to as Trigger Point Dry Needling (TND).
+Thus, it is often referred to as Trigger Point Dry Needling (TDN).
 A trigger point is a taut, hyperirritable band found within a muscle which can cause a characteristic pattern of pain locally or at a distance from the trigger point.
 They are the result of an imbalance between the nervous system and the muscular system that is manifesting within the muscle at the neuromuscular junction, where a nerve meets a muscle.
-Non-irritable taut bands are common throughout the body, however, hyperirritable bands are often prominent in areas of pain and dysfunction.
+Non-irritable taut bands are common throughout the body, however, hyperirritable bands are found in areas of pain and dysfunction.
 Weakness, abnormal recruitment of muscles, a loss of range of motion, headaches, disturbed sleep, and even tinnitus are also characteristic of trigger points.

 Stimulating a trigger point can cause a muscle twitch, sensory response, and autonomic response, sometimes manifesting as slight sweating or goosebumps.
 When the needle punctures the skin, it’s normal to feel a small pin-prick, and a variety of sensations such as aching, and neural sensations radiating from the area—sometimes even a reproduction of the same pain you have been experiencing.
 The sensations are dependent on the presence of trigger points and are variable from point to point.
 In areas without trigger points, the same acupuncture needles would likely cause sensations that are barely noticeable.

-At Latitude Physiotherapy we use high-quality Korean acupuncture needles from .30 to .16 mm in thickness, much thinner than the average needle used for medical injections.
+At Latitude Physiotherapy, we use high-quality Korean acupuncture needles from .30 to .16 mm in thickness, much thinner than the average needle used for medical injections.
 Dr. Gumbs has extensive experience with TDN, and in 2016 he earned the International Certification in Dry Needling.
 He does his best to individualize each treatment based on the patient’s comfort level and feedback.
 Most of our patients remark that it isn't so painful like they thought it would be, more so just a strange sensation unlike what they’ve experienced before.

 TDN is a valuable treatment for musculoskeletal pain, but like any treatment, complications are possible.
 While complications are extremely rare, we recommended you read about the possible risks prior to consenting to treatment.